 Keep in mind to document your work flow and progress in the form of a presentation.

-Step 4: design
+Step 4: Design your product

 Finally, it is time to start actually designing your product.
 This is the time to focus on colors and fonts, experiment with different layouts etc.